Police name teenager killed after parked car hit by vehicle in Moerewa

 Police did not believe the man was engaged in essential travel.

-St John Ambulance attended along with volunteers of the Kawakawa Fire Brigade, who provided scene protection and lighting for the police investigation.
+A St John ambulance crew attended the scene along with volunteers of the Kawakawa Fire Brigade, who provided scene protection and lighting for the police investigation.

 Meanwhile, police are awaiting the outcome of blood-alcohol and drug tests before deciding what charges to lay against a man involved in a serious crash near Paihia on Friday.